-2. Taguchi Analysis
+2. Taguchi analysis

-Taguchi analysis is a commonly employed technique for designing and executing experiments to evaluate the impact of various factors on a process, thus avoiding the need to test every potential variable combination, which can be both time-intensive and expensive [23].
+Taguchi analysis is a commonly employed technique for designing and executing experiments to evaluate the impact of various factors on a process, thus avoiding the need to test every potential variable combination, which can be both time-intensive and expensive (Javad Raji Asadabadi and Sheikholeslami, 2022).
 The Taguchi methodology aids in identifying the preferred design by choosing the configuration that attains optimal performance under defined conditions.
-Applying orthogonal arrays in designing systems like solar stills provides significant advantages, including simplicity and adaptability [24, 25].
+Applying orthogonal arrays in designing systems like solar stills provides significant advantages, including simplicity and adaptability (Yuvaperiyasamy et al. 2024; Yuvaperiyasamy et al. 2023).
 This method is advantageous for intricate experiments encompassing various factors and levels, as it facilitates extracting essential information with fewer trials.
-The Taguchi method analyzes the influence of noise on process output through the computation of the signal-to-noise (S/N) ratio, which is utilized for performance evaluation.
+The Taguchi method analyzes the influence of noise on process output through the computation of the signalto-noise (S/N) ratio, which is utilized for performance evaluation.
 An examination of the signal-to-noise ratio reveals the proximity of the average response to the target values and the extent of variance present in the data.
 Calculating the signal-to-noise ratio is crucial for assessing experimental data, as it is contingent upon the particular quality attributes of the factors involved.
-Wang et al. [26] performed experiments utilizing Taguchi analysis and analysis of variance to examine the effects of various variables on solar still production.
+Wang et al. (Wang et al. 2014) performed experiments utilizing Taguchi analysis and analysis of variance to examine the effects of various variables on solar still production.
 Research demonstrates that the temperature of salt water significantly affects the system's efficacy.
-Samara et al. [27] examined the influence of glass cover angle and saltwater temperature on the efficiency of solar stills, finding that both factors significantly enhanced performance.
-Ali et al. [28] improve the design of the single-slope solar still through Taguchi analysis.
+Samara et al. (2024) examined the influence of glass cover angle and saltwater temperature on the efficiency of solar stills, finding that both factors significantly enhanced performance.
+Ali et al. (2019) improve the design of the single-slope solar still through Taguchi analysis.
 Their findings indicate that salt water and glass enhance system performance.
-The Taguchi method divides signal-to-noise (S/N) ratios into three classes based on a quality metric: (i) more minor is better, (ii) nominal is best, and (iii) greater is better [29].
+The Taguchi method divides signal-to-noise (S/N) ratios into three classes based on a quality metric: (i) more minor is better, (ii) nominal is best, and (iii) greater is better (Bharathiraja et al. 2023).
 The S/N ratios, namely "larger is better" (LB), "smaller is better" (SB), and "nominal is best" (NB), are computed using specific equations designed for the quality characteristics of the experimental system.

-S/N ratio for SB=10

-$$log{10}\left[\Sigma \frac{Y^2}{n}\right]$$

-.....(1)

-S/N ratio for NB=10 $log{10}\left[\frac{Y}{S^2}\right]$(2)
+$$S/N$$ ratio for $SB = 10log{10} \left[\sum \frac{Y^2}{n} \right]$ (1)

-S/N ratio for LB=10
+$$S/N$$ ratio for $NB = 10log{10} \left[\frac{Y}{S^2} \right]$ (2)

-$$log{10} \left[\frac{1}{n} \sum \frac{1}{\gamma^2} \right]$$

-.....(3)
+$$S/N$$ ratio for $LB = 10log{10} \left[\frac{1}{n} \sum{Y^2} \frac{1}{Y^2} \right]$ (3)